 Sometimes you have to go with the flow.

 When our San Juan Islands whale watching tour was changed from Monday to Tuesday on short notice, we had a free afternoon on our hands.
-So, Crystal Seas Kayaking, a partner of San Juan Excursions, suggested that we try a 3-hour family kayak tour.
+So, Crystal Seas Kayaking, a partner of our whale watching tour operator, suggested that we try a 3-hour family kayak tour.

 We own a couple of kayaks and use them at our local pond from time to time, so I was excited to try sea kayaking in the scenic San Juan Islands of Washington State.
 We met our guide near the ferry dock in Friday Harbor and she drove us to Snug Harbor, where we paired off and learned how to maneuver and stay safe in our sea kayaks.